Hikage/OtakuTomo/README.md

 This program is licensed under the "MIT License"
 Please see the file COPYING in the source distribution of this software for license terms.

-*Disclaimer: This code is in the early stages of development and is not yet complete or functional*
+*Disclaimer: This code is in the early stages of development and is not yet complete or functional (see Code Plan below for estimated progress)*

 ### About